-The self-test passes if the Fault and Self Test LEDs on the front of the switch go off after approximately 30 to 45 seconds.
+The selftest passes if the Fault and Self Test LEDs on the front of the switch go off after approximately 30 to 45 seconds.
 (For the Switch 1600M, the duration depends on whether a module is installed in the switch.)
-If these LEDs stay on longer than 60 seconds or begin flashing, the switch may have to be replaced.
+If these LEDs stay on longer than 60 seconds or begin blinking, the switch may have to be replaced.